bmanders716/bmanders716.github.io/cookbook.md

 Serve on a folded napkin, and garnish with parsley and cut lemon.

-Mackerel ‡ la Normande.
+Mackerel ‡†¨a Normande.

 _Ingredients_--1 dessertspoonful of bread-crumbs.
                2 mackerel.
                Half a shalot, chopped finely.
                1 teaspoonful of finely-chopped parsley.
-               º teaspoonful dried and powdered herbs.
+               Ï†¥easpoonful dried and powdered herbs.
-               º†oz. of butter or dripping.
+               Ï†Øz. of butter or dripping.
                Pepper and salt.

 _Method._--Split open the mackerel, and remove the back-bones as cleanly